• Home

 What Is Permanent Makeup Hyperpigmentation?

-Hyperpigmentation in permanent makeup is the unwanted darkening of the skin following a cosmetic tattooing procedure, such as microblading, lip blush, or eyeliner tattooing.
+Hyperpigmentation in permanent makeup is the unwanted darkening of the skin following a cosmetic tattoo procedure, such as microblading, lip blush, or eyeliner tattooing.
 Instead of achieving the effortless, natural look intended, the pigment can appear darker or even uneven, which can be frustrating for clients.

 Common Causes of Permanent Makeup Hyperpigmentation